lesliedevlin/outdated_agents_report/README.md

 Install from pip with pip install cloudpassage.
-If you want to make modification s to the SDK you can install it in editable mode by downloading the source from this github repo, navigating to the top directory within the archive and running pip install -e . (note the . at the end).
-Or you can visit https://github.com/c loudpassage/cloudpassage-halo-python-sdk to clone it directly from our github.
+If you want to make modification s to the SDK you can install it in editable mode by downloading the source from this github repo, navigating to the top directory within the archive and running pip install -e .
+(note the . at the end).
+Or you can visit https://github.com/cloudpassage/cloudpassage-halo-python-sdk to clone it directly from our github.

 # Running

-Run python server_count_percentages.py to generate a single .csv report of your organization's agent usage at the time you run the script.
-This script assumes that groups immediately below the root group represent business units and reports on the agent usage as a percentage of total account usage.
-This can be used for estimating billbacks as well as general account usage auditing.
+Run python halo_outdated_agents_report.py to generate reports of outdated agents in your account.
+This script assumes that groups immediately below the root group represent business units and creates a separate report for each BU (including its descendant groups).

+By default, the script looks for servers with agent version 3.9.7 and earlier.
+You can change this by setting the agent_version variable to the version you wish to look for.

 # License